How Retreats are Organized

 Food and Work

-All food is provided and is vegetarian, vegan optional, and mostly organic.
-When dairy products or wheat are served, alternatives are provided.
+All food is provided and is vegan, with some eggs and dairy on the side for those that need them.
 Since we cannot cater to each person’s individual food preferences, we ask you to eat the meals that are served.
 However, you may bring a limited amount of supplies to supplement our meals - a small amount of refrigerator space and a microwave are available.
 If you have medical dietary restrictions, please let us know at least 3 weeks before the start date of the retreat.

 Retreatants sign up for a small amount of cooking and/or cleaning each day which is an opportunity to practice mindfulness through work (a traditional Buddhist practice).